 After nearly a century in which the “history of cinema” as a unified concept has come and gone, the practice of questioning cinema itself and drawing knowledge from multi-disciplinary sources is at the forefront of our project.
-You might discover photogénie is a venue for shared cinephilia and find yourself drawn to new critical methods—in which case we welcome your submissions, all of which are paid.
+You will discover photogénie is a venue for shared cinephilia and find yourself drawn to new critical methods—in which case we welcome your submissions, all of which are paid.

 Ben: Criticism is most engaging when it finds the perfect synthesis of film and writer.
 Then, descriptive passages don’t read as such, and every line is both vital and energising.